Deploying PAS for Windows 2012R2

 - In the System Logging section, if you configure an external syslog aggregator, logs are drained from Windows cells as well as non-Windows cells.

-Download the product file from the Pivotal Cloud Foundry Runtime for Windows section of Pivotal Network.
+Download the product file from the Pivotal Application Service for Windows 2012R2 section of Pivotal Network.

 Navigate to the Ops Manager Installation Dashboard and click Import a Product to upload the product file.

-Click + under the uploaded PCF Windows Runtime tile to add it to your staging area.
+Click + under the uploaded PAS for Windows 2012R2 tile to add it to your staging area.

-Click the newly added PCF Runtime for Windows tile.
+Click the newly added PAS for Windows 2012R2 tile.

 Click Assign AZs and Networks or Assign Networks.
 The name of the section varies depending on your IaaS.